A central limit theorem for a sequence of conditionally centered random fields: Abstract

 \section{Abstract}

 A central limit theorem is established for a sum of random variables belonging to a sequence of random fields.
-The fields are assumed to have zero mean conditional on the past history and to satisfy certain $\alpha$-mixing conditions in space or/and time.
-The limiting normal distribution is obtained for increasing spatial domain, increasing length of the sequence or a combination of these.
-The applicability of the theorem is demonstrated by examples regarding estimating functions for a space-time point process and a space-time Markov process.
+The fields are assumed to have zero mean conditional on the past history and to satisfy certain conditional $\alpha$-mixing conditions in space or time.
+Exploiting conditional centering and the space-time structure, the limiting normal distribution is obtained for increasing spatial domain, increasing length of the sequence, or both of these.
+The theorem is very well suited for establishing asymptotic normality in the context of unbiased estimating function inference for a wide range of space-time processes.
+This is pertinent given the abundance of space-time data.
+Two examples demonstrate the applicability of the theorem.